Bang Rachan: Historical revisionism

 Four of the eleven leaders had died, and now with the villagers dispirited and losing hope of winning the war let alone surviving the havoc caused in their country, the village of Bang Rachan had eventually fell to the last battle against the Burmese army, being put to the ground while facing continuous siege of cannons towards them and the village.
 Five months since the first resistance movement and their earlier battles against the Burmese army are notably the only successful resistance group that had put up with the Burmese armies and fought to the very end throughout the invasion of Siam.
 Ayutthaya itself was not as successful in their own campaign in protecting their kingdom and eventually as well falling to the Burmese hands.

 The village of Bang Rachan will always been remembered by the people of Thailand for their bravery, heroism and devotion in fighting and protecting their motherland that was once fought and protected by their ancestors in order for their kids and future generations to have a place to live and call home.
 Their stories, their names and their sacrifices will always be the most respected by the Thais and that their love for the country will always reflect on the village of Bang Rachan.

-The battle monument is 13 kilometres southwest of the town on Route 3032 in Khai Bang Rachan District.
+The battle monument is 13 kilometres southwest of the town on Highway 3032 in Khai Bang Rachan District.

 Bang Rachan in film

 Two Thai films about Bang Rachan have been made.
 One was in 1966 and it starred Sombat Metanee.
-Better known is the 2000 film by director Thanit Jitnukul and starring Winai Kraibutr.
+Better known is the 2000 film by director Thanit Jitnukul and starring Bin Banluerit, Winai Kraibutr.
 Oliver Stone adopted the film and "presented" screenings of it in the United States in 2004.